Proton, a fork of the WINE compatibility layer for Windows applications and games, is developed and maintained by Valve Software.

 Note that It will also automatically install if Valve has selected any game to run using this specific version.
 In the background, It will also install the Steam Sniper runtime, which is required to run the games.
 Once it is installed, you can individually configure your games to run using this specific version of the compatibility layer.

-Proton is an exceptional tool that harnesses the collaborative efforts of numerous open-source developers to facilitate Linux gaming.
+Proton is an exceptional tool that harnesses the collaborative efforts of numerous open-source developers to facilitate gaming on Linux.

 Even you can contribute to the project by reporting any issue if you encounter on the supported games, just make sure that the issues are only Linux specific and does not appear on Windows.
 If they appear on both Windows and Linux platforms, then maybe the issue is on the Game Developer’s side rather than Proton incompatibility.